 DO NOT use instant coffee powder to brew filter coffee.

-Keep a close watch on water temperature, brewing time, brewing process, grind size, etc for the best end result.
+For the best result, keep a close watch on water temperature, brewing time, brewing process, grind size, etc.

 Adjust the amount of coffee decoction and milk, depending on how strong coffee you want.